-With an aim of changing lives and changing societies, Institutes of Cultural Affairs (ICA) Nepal was established in early 1998 in Kathmandu, Nepal.
-Since its establishment, following its philosophy ‘every individual has a capacity to bring change in his/her situation’ ICA Nepal is continuously working in human capacity development and hence emerged as one of the leading organizations in training and facilitation in Nepal.
-ICA Nepal believes that no sustainable change and development is achieved without considering existing cultural dynamics and pluralities.
-Thus, it is dedicated to create an environment, an opportunity of participation in building sustainable change and development.
+With the aim of changing lives and changing societies, the Institute of Cultural Affairs (ICA) Nepal was established in early 1998 in Kathmandu, Nepal.
+Since its establishment and following its philosophy: 'every individual has a capacity to bring change in his/her situation', ICA Nepal has continuously worked for human capacity development, and hence, has emerged as one of the leading organizations in training and facilitation in Nepal.
+ICA Nepal believes that no sustainable development or change is achieved without considering existing cultural dynamics and pluralities.
+Thus, it is dedicated to creating an environment, in which the opportunity of participation, and the building in of sustainable change and development is foremost.